Series: Living as a Church

 So our unity in the Gospel testifies to Christ and his love for His people.

 Second, related to this idea of unity is the power of a congregational witness through Christians’ love for each other.
-Francis Schaeffer calls the love of Christians for each other the ultimate answer or the “final apologetic” that we can give to the world.
 What marks us out as Christians in the eyes of the world—more than sound doctrine, more than passion in worship—is our love.
-I’ve already noted Jesus’ words in the Gospel of John (13:35): By this all people will know that you are my disciples, if you have love for one another.

 Fourth, God is uniquely glorified when we bear witness to Him together.
 The broader the testimony, the more God is glorified.
 An assembly of believers can give glory to God with greater volume and variety than the individual can.

-So, let’s say that you’re out at dinner or a sporting event with a group of Christians from the church and there are one or two non-Christians in the group.
+So, let’s say that you’re out at dinner with a group of Christians from the church and there are one or two non-Christians in the group.
 An opportunity arises and you begin talking about how you became a Christian.
-One person talks about how God used a difficult event in her life to draw her to Christ.
+One person talks about how God used a difficult event in their life to draw them to Christ.
 Another person talks about being raised in a Christian home, and so on.
 God is glorified by this type of congregational witness because it testifies to the manifold ways that He extends His saving grace.
 And it presents to a non-Christian a much richer picture of how God works in this world than simply talking to you alone.

-The last way we’re involved corporately in evangelism: church planting around the world.
-In the local church, we can pool our wisdom, experience, financial support, prayers, and callings—and direct them all to making God’s name great among the nations.
-Proclaiming the Gospel around the world should be a key purpose for every local church.
-As a church, we do this by supporting workers overseas through financial help, by praying for them, by visiting them, and by providing hospitality when they’re home.
+The last way we’re involved corporately in evangelism: church planting locally and church planting around the world.
+In our church, we can pool our wisdom, experience, financial support, prayers, and callings—and direct those resources to making God’s name great in our broader community and among the nations around the world.
+As a church, we do this by training and sending pastors along with church members and funding.

-OK.
-So all sorts of ways we witness better together.
+There are all sorts of ways that our witness is amplified as a congregation.
 So how do we do that?
-How can we be good stewards of the wonderful blessings of unity and love that God’s given to us in the church to reach our friends with the Gospel?
-Let me offer a few thoughts.
+How can we be good stewards of the wonderful blessings of unity and love that God has given to us in the church to reach others with the Gospel?

 Exposing non-Christians to our life as a church